-Item Description Ignore lookup and key errors Specifies the import behavior if lookup and key errors exist in the temptable data before saving to the destination table.
+Item Description Ignore lookup and key errors Specifies the import behavior if lookup and key errors exist in the temp table data before saving to the destination table.
 These errors include invalid lookup data, blank keys, and duplicate keys.
 If enabled, then any rows with lookup and key errors are ignored, and only valid rows are saved to the destination table.
 Once the import is complete, an error log is provided to detail the invalid rows.
 For more information, see Import validation errors.
 This option allows you to continue to save valid data even if invalid data is present.
 You can then investigate the invalid data, make corrections, and reimport.
-If disabled (the default setting), then the import is aborted if any lookup and key errors exist in the temptable data.
+If disabled (the default setting), then the import is aborted if any lookup and key errors exist in the temp table data.
 No data is saved to the destination table.
 NOTES: If this option is enabled and the import is executed by Scheduler, the execution status of the job is set to Partial Success if any errors are found.
 This will result in an email notification if the job is set to notify only on error.
 This option does not apply if a Pre-Save Validation function is used in the import's transform steps.
 If this function is used, then the import is aborted if any validation errors are found, and no further import steps are processed.
 Duplicate keys count as an error condition when saving to a reference table, or when Aggregate rows on final save is disabled.

 Item Description Aggregate rows on final save Specifies whether duplicate rows are aggregated during the final save to the destination table.
 Duplicate rows are rows that have the same key column values.
 If enabled (the default setting), then duplicate rows are aggregated before saving data to the destination table.
 This aggregation process may take some time for large imports.
-If disabled, then the temptable data is not aggregated before saving data to the destination table.
+If disabled, then the temp table data is not aggregated before saving data to the destination table.
 If any duplicate rows exist, the import is aborted and no data is saved to the destination table.
 You can optionally use the Ignore lookup and key errors option to instead exclude the invalid rows and only import valid rows.
 Disabling this option improves import performance for large imports where aggregation is not necessary.
-NOTE: This option only applies when saving data to a data table.
-If you are saving data to a reference table, rows are never aggregated and duplicate keys are not allowed.
+NOTE: This option does not apply when the destination table for the import is a reference table, or any table with an identity key column.